HamzaAburaneh/drop-simulator/README.md

 ![search2](https://user-images.githubusercontent.com/78482082/108590991-fd932900-732b-11eb-8576-1c679465ece9.png)
 ![search3](https://user-images.githubusercontent.com/78482082/108590992-fe2bbf80-732b-11eb-8d61-2028cd1f19ab.png)

 All three searches will result in simulations of General Graardor's drop table.
 The search is fairly smart, so it is not necessary for the search to match the name exactly.
-If the input name is searched on the osrs wiki and will bring up that npc's wiik page, then it will search the api to gather drop data.
+If the input name is searched on the osrs wiki and will bring up that npc's wiki page, then it will search the api to gather drop data.

 ![search4](https://user-images.githubusercontent.com/78482082/108591268-7cd52c80-732d-11eb-9d18-0a561811fe00.png)